SuicidalInsanity/Mk3Expansion/Mk3Expansion/Readme.txt

 ===================================================================================================================
 This pack provides mew mk3 spaceplane parts in the form of engines, fuselage segments and aerodynamic accessories.

----This is very much a Work In Progress Dev version--- Of Note: Linear aerospike is not working correctly, gimbal inverter
+---This is a Work In Progress Alpha Release--- Everything is functional, but things like IVAs are not fully implemented, and part cost/mass/tech tree location is not finalized.

-	Engine FX partially implemented
-	IVA incomplete
+A note on the OMS engines and truncated fuselage entensions: These are asymmetric parts, and due to the way KSP handles symmetry, at present these parts need to be manually mirrored on craft, the Editor symmetry doen't work.

 INSTALLATION
 ===================================================================================================================